cooperative-computing-lab/cctools/doc/man/md/parrot_timeout.md

 ## EXAMPLES

-To change the main timeout to 5 hours:
+To change the manager timeout to 5 hours:

 ```
 % parrot_run tcsh